UMM-CSci-3601-S19/iteration-3-toon-squad/server/src/main/java/umm3601/server_files/Google_Oauth_Documention.md

 Copy and paste into credentials.json your Google OAUTH API's JSON that you can get in the Google API Console from "Download JSON."

-A client_secret field will need to be added to the credentials.
-The client_secret can be retrieved from the same page where you downloaded the json and set the authorized javascript origins and authorized redirect uri's.
+~~A client_secret field will need to be added to the credentials.
+The client_secret can be retrieved from the same page where you~~
+(We don't know why this was an issue for us before.
+Redownloading the credentials file had it present the next time.
+Maybe that was just a freak thing, but most likely a mistake down the line.
+Keeping it in just in case.)
+~~downloaded the json and set the authorized javascript origins and authorized redirect uri's.~~

 It should look something like this, just maybe not as formatted: